 Han Solo's use of his mount's entrails to keep Luke warm is actually an American Indian trick.
 According to legend, a hunter named Hugh Glass had killed a bear despite being mauled severely, in the American frontier.
 He was abandoned by his fellow frontiermen, and had to crawl hundreds of miles to safety.
 On the way he became trapped by a sudden blizzard.
 He cut open a horse's stomach and climbed inside and stayed warm and safe until the storm had subsided.
-This event is dramatized in The Revenant (2015), starring Leonardo DiCaprio.
+This event was dramatized in The Revenant (2015), starring Leonardo DiCaprio.

-Director Irvin Kershner decided that for this movie, members of the Rebel Alliance would speak with American accents, while the Imperial Officers would speak with British accents, to make the story analogous to the American Revolution.
+Director Irvin Kershner decided that for this movie, members of the Rebel Alliance would speak with American accents, while the Imperial officers would speak with British accents, to make the story analogous to the American Revolution.
 However, most of the supporting actors that appeared as Rebel personnel on Hoth were in fact British actors.
-Consequently, Kershner had to re-dub several of the scenes taking place at the Hoth rebel base with American voices in post production.
+Consequently, Kershner had to re-dub several of the scenes taking place at the Hoth rebel base with American voices in post-production.

-The blizzard in the Hoth scenes is a real blizzard - no effects were used.
-Harrison Ford could not arrive at the filming location via the regular train route as it was closed due to the bad weather - so he went to the site on a snow plow.
+The blizzard in the Hoth scenes is a real blizzard, no effects were used.
+Harrison Ford could not arrive at the filming location via the regular train route as it was closed due to the bad weather, so he went to the site on a snow plow.